 Clean code – the advantages

-Clean code ensures stable software with fewer errors caused by misunderstandings.
+- Comprehensibility and good testability: Clean code ensures stable software with fewer errors due to misunderstandings.
 In addition, well-tested code is more likely to better meet stakeholder requirements.

-New developers can find their way around the code more quickly, which reduces training time and reduces dependence on a select few experts.
+- Shorter onboarding time: New developers can find their way around the code more quickly, which shortens the training period and reduces dependence on a select few experts.

-At the end of its life cycle, the code can be replaced more easily because tasks and side effects are clearly identifiable, which reduces the potential for errors.
+- Simpler replacement process: At the end of its life cycle, the code can be replaced more easily because tasks and side effects are clearly identifiable, reducing the potential for errors.

 Clean code focuses on what matters: delivering value.
 It ensures fast, error-free and smooth development, while poor code constantly creates unexpected obstacles and destroys predictability.
 Clean code is therefore not just aesthetic, it enables teams to function in the first place.